Go for Gold: Rock Climbing in Almost Heaven

 Take the Lead… Climbing in West Virginia

 The New River Gorge National Park and Preserve is well-known for its extensive opportunities for sport climbing.
-On these rocks, you’ll be getting the birds-eye view of America’s newest national park.
+On these rocks, you’ll be getting the birds-eye view of one of America’s newest national parks.
 Standing nearly 900 feet above the ground, Seneca Rocks also provides quite the view- and challenge- for a sport climber.
 Lastly, if you’re for spending the day both climbing and swimming, head over to Summersville Lake to check out its sport routes.

 Speed Climbing